exonum/exonum-java-binding/exonum-java-binding/time-service/README.md

 ## License

-`exonum-java-binding-time-service` (TODO: change the module name first) is licensed under the Apache License (Version 2.0).
+`exonum-time-oracle` is licensed under the
+Apache License (Version 2.0).
 See [LICENSE](LICENSE) for details.